kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 By commenting the first line I can turn the error off, by uncommenting I turn it on.
 So what's happening here?

 If you happen to load a module several times, that is no problem, CodeIgniter will handle that.
-The module technically is a member of the controller which is the base instance of all the modules.
+The module technically is a property of the controller which is the base instance of all the modules.
 The loader class has an array which lists all the modules loaded.

 This array is private, of course.
 Now my problem was that I had a call to a method of a class which was already loaded and I got an error saying that this module is not loaded.
 No, this is not correct.
-It says the module is no member of the controller class `Pages`.
+It says the module is no property of the controller class `Pages`.

-That's something different, but still when instantiated first, this module was set as a member to this class.
-And now the system tells me, that there is no such member.
+That's something different, but still when instantiated first, this module was set as a property to this class.
+And now the system tells me, that there is no such property.

+     Undefined property: Pages::$mh

 How come?
 Who took it away?
 Or do I have different instances of that class?
 No, that cannot be.

 In order to be able to check what the problem is here I wanted to see what this array in the loader class says.
 Maybe this entry had been erased by some enigmatic process.